Mayoralty of Rob Ford: Budgets

 In 2013, the city budget increased to $9.4 billion for operating expenses and $2.27 billion for capital projects.
 Unlike previous years, the budget did not use prior-year surplus monies to balance the budget; individual departmental budgets were reduced by $187 million and projected revenues increased by $251 million.
 The 2012 year-end surplus was used for TTC vehicle purchases and other projects not already budgeted for.
 As in previous years, taxes increased, including an increase of 2.0% on property taxes, 0.67% on business taxes and a 5 cent increase to TTC fares.
 Ford supported the budget produced by the Council budget committee, stating that "this budget improves services, lowers our debt, keeps taxes affordable and is based on sustainable spending."
 At the Council meeting to approve the budget, Ford surprised other members of the executive committee by first voting to freeze taxes, before supporting the 2% increase as proposed.

-Prior to the 2014 budget, Ford's office was shrunk and Ford's responsibilities and committee controls were reduced amid a crack-smoking scandal.
-Budget deliberations by City staff and the City Council budget committee determined that the property tax would have to increase to support the proposed Scarborough Subway Extension, and did not include a land transfer tax reduction.
-At the first budget committee meeting after Ford was stripped of powers, he left the budget committee meeting in protest of the tax increase.
-After Ford made public comments about Police Chief Blair, Ford stated that he would vote on the police budget, although Council members asked him not to attend as it would be a conflict of interest.
-Ford announced that he would push for a Council motion to reduce the land transfer tax by 5% during budget deliberations.